maccioni/cisco-ansible/IOS-XE/README.md

 #Cisco IOS-XE Ansible playbooks examples

-This folder will store a collection of simple Ansible playbooks to configure a Cisco Catalyst device running IOS-XE
+This folder store a collection of simple Ansible playbooks to configure a Cisco Catalyst device running IOS-XE

-It leverages Ansible Core modules introduced in Ansible 2.1 release
+Playbooks have been tested with Ansible 2.3 on a Catalyst 3850 running IOS XE 16.5.1